How we ensure clean and safe tap water

 You sniffed, we delivered

-In 2016, we recruited 131 randomly selected customer volunteers for our Home Water Sniffing Program.
-This program is one way we get customer feedback about changes in taste and odour during spring run-off.
-Between 87 and 113 participants smelled their tap water twice a day and entered their impressions into an anonymous online survey.
+Each year, we recruit a panel of customer volunteers to participate in our Home Water Sniffing Program.
+This program is one way we get customer feedback about changes in taste and odour during spring runoff.
+Participants smell their tap water twice a day and enter their impressions into an anonymous online survey.

 How you can maintain good water quality